 To help save you some cash, we’ve put together a list of the best cheap eats Melbourne has to offer.

 All under $16, Nico’s sandwiches are one of the best cheap eats Melbourne has to offer, and some of the heftiest.
 The chicken schnitzel sandwich is every bit as good as it sounds with crispy panko crumbed thigh fillets—if you listen closely you can almost hear the crunch.
 The meatball sub is another indulgent offering, complete with bone marrow and pecorino cheese.
 They even do ice cream sandwiches for when you’re in need of something sweet.
 We promise once you’ve tried Nico’s sandwiches, you’ll be going back for more.

 Did someone say gnocchi for $15?
 That’s right, Good Gnocchi is the place to go for a hearty feed on a budget.
-Gnocchi is the ultimate sustenance food and at these prices, you’d be crazy to resist this hole-in-the-wall establishment.
+Gnocchi is the ultimate sustenance food and at these prices, and that's why it's coming in hot on the list of Melbourne's best cheap eats.
 There are five options on the menu—bolognese, tomato sauce, walnut pesto, butter sage, and vegan pumpkin gnocchi.
 You can add some garlic bread too if you’re feeling extra peckish.

 Banh Mi At Trang Bakery

 Trang’s banh mi are exceptionally tasty.
 What really sets Trang apart from the many other Vietnamese bakeries in Melbourne that qualify for this list is how they spoil their customers for choice.
 As well as the usual barbeque pork, crispy pork and roast chicken, there are several different vegan options.
 Tempura eggplant, vegan roast chicken, vegan duck and lemongrass tofu are available to have in your banh mi.
 A must on your cheap eats hit list for 2022,